Democratic Senate candidates urge eliminating filibuster and passing bill protecting abortion rights

 Senate Democratic candidates on Monday immediately called for eliminating the filibuster and passing legislation to protect abortion rights after Politico published what it said was a draft Supreme Court majority opinion that would strike down Roe v.
 Wade.

-"Democrats need to act NOW—end the filibuster, codify Roe, and defend reproductive freedom," tweeted Wisconsin Treasurer Sarah Godlewski.
+"Democrats need to act NOW—end the filibuster, codify Roe, and defend reproductive freedom," tweeted Wisconsin Democrat Sarah Godlewski, the state's treasurer.
 "This fight is too urgent."

-"Democrats have to act quickly — get rid of the filibuster to pass the Women's Health Protection Act + finally codify Roe into law," tweeted Pennsylvania Lt.
-Gov. John Fetterman.
+"Democrats have to act quickly — get rid of the filibuster to pass the Women's Health Protection Act + finally codify Roe into law," tweeted Pennsylvania's John Fetterman, the state lieutenant governor.
 "We cannot afford to wait."

-"Control of the Senate has never been more important: it's time to end the filibuster, pass the Women's Health Protection Act, and fight like hell to make sure all Ohio families are free to make these critical decisions without interference from politicians in Columbus or Washington," added Ohio US Rep. Tim Ryan.
+"Control of the Senate has never been more important: it's time to end the filibuster, pass the Women's Health Protection Act, and fight like hell to make sure all Ohio families are free to make these critical decisions without interference from politicians in Columbus or Washington," added Ohio Democrat Tim Ryan, a US congressman vying for a Senate seat.

+The Democratic National Committee was succinct: "Make no mistake: reproductive rights will be on the ballot and this midterm election is more important now than ever before."

 The push from the Democratic candidates and others is likely to fail, unless some incumbent senators change their minds.
 In the 50-50 Senate, Democrats need every vote to eliminate the chamber's filibuster rules.
 And Democratic Sens.
 Joe Manchin of West Virginia and Kyrsten Sinema of Arizona have repeatedly committed to protecting the filibuster, which sets up a 60-vote threshold that requires bipartisan cooperation to pass most legislation.